 Innovation in mineral exploration within budget

-Technological innovations in mineral exploration like handheld x-ray fluorescence (XRF) analyzer technology are helping companies like Silver Viper Minerals (TSXV:VIPR) make quick decisions and cut exploration costs at its La Virginia gold-silver Project in Sonora, Mexico.
-Handheld XRF analyzers, also known as XRF guns in the field, help companies to rapidly identify prospects and move exploration forward rapidly and at low cost — two critical benefits for junior mining companies.
+Technological innovations in mineral exploration, such as handheld X-ray fluorescence (XRF) analyzer technology, are helping companies like Silver Viper Minerals (TSXV:VIPR) make quick decisions and cut exploration costs at its La Virginia gold-silver project in Sonora, Mexico.
+Handheld XRF analyzers, also known as XRF guns in the field, help companies to rapidly identify prospects and move exploration forward at a low cost — two critical benefits for junior mining companies.

 The XRF gun is a relatively new and continually advancing technology that has revolutionized the way exploration companies conduct their field programs.
-XRF guns have quickly become a must-have tool for exploration projects because they can detect the geochemical pathfinder elements that are commonly associated with gold in a matter of seconds.
-Obtaining results in the field within minutes instead of weeks allows geologists to make critical time saving decisions, including where to sample further and where to target the drills.
+XRF guns have quickly become a must-have tool for exploration projects, because they can detect the geochemical pathfinder elements that are commonly associated with gold in a matter of seconds.
+Obtaining results in the field within minutes instead of weeks allows geologists to make critical time-saving decisions, including where to sample further and where to target the drills.
 The savings in lab assay budgets alone can be exponential.
-With such precision technology to guide target placement, Silver Viper recently completed 5,000-meter phase one drill program at La Virginia.
+With such precision technology to guide target placement, Silver Viper recently completed a 5,000 meter Phase 1 drill program at La Virginia.

 GroundTruth’s revolutionary exploration program

-Among the most widely lauded technological advancements in mineral exploration today is the Drones to Drills™ exploration method developed by GroundTruth Exploration Inc. The Yukon-based mineral exploration company is led by Shawn Ryan, whose prospecting prowess led to the discovery of the Golden Saddle and Coffee deposits which kicked off a second gold rush in the Yukon’s historic White Gold District.
-Shawn Ryan is also the Chief Technical Advisor, Director and a cofounder of White Gold (TSXV:WGO,OTC NASDAQ:WHGOF,FWB:29W), the owner of over 40 percent of the White Gold District, and the first adopter of his proprietary exploration strategy.
+Among the most widely lauded technological advancements in mineral exploration today is the Drones to Drills™ exploration method developed by GroundTruth Exploration.
+The Yukon-based mineral exploration company is led by Shawn Ryan, whose prospecting prowess led to the discoveries of the Golden Saddle and Coffee deposits and subsequently kicked off a second gold rush in the Yukon’s historic White Gold District.
+Shawn Ryan is also the chief technical advisor, director and co-founder of White Gold (TSXV:WGO,OTC – Nasdaq Intl:WHGOF,FWB:29W), the owner of over 40 percent of the White Gold District, and the first adopter of his proprietary exploration strategy.

-“From the start of White Gold, we knew we wanted to have an innovative exploration approach,” Shawn Ryan said, “exploring the land package methodically, step-by-step has brought us the Golden Saddle deposit, Vertigo discovery, Ryan’s Showing, and likely many more to come.”
+“From the start of White Gold, we knew we wanted to have an innovative exploration approach,” Ryan said.
+“Exploring the land package methodically, step by step, has brought us the Golden Saddle deposit, Vertigo discovery, Ryan’s Showing and likely many more to come.”

 Exploration teams are now using advanced technology like that of the Drones to Drills™ exploration program to locate new targets and further unlock the White Gold District’s profit potential.
 Their success is attracting interest and investment from majors like Agnico Eagle Mines (TSX:AEM,NYSE:AEM), Kinross Gold (TSX:K,NYSE:KGC), Newmont Mining (NYSE:NEM) and Goldcorp (TSX:G,NYSE:GG).

-Sustainability and decreasing the environmental footprint of resource exploration programs is also becoming an important challenge for the resource industry — especially if exploration companies want to obtain social license for their projects, quicken the pace of permitting and de-risk projects early on from potential future problems.
+Sustainability and the decreasing of resource exploration programs’ environmental footprints are also becoming important challenges for the resource industry — especially if exploration companies want to obtain social license for their projects, quicken the pace of permitting and de-risk projects early on from potential future problems.
 It’s not only surrounding communities and governments that are concerned with the environmental impact of resource exploration; today’s shareholders are also more sustainability-savvy and will hold companies to higher expectations.
-Technological innovation like what spurred the development of the XRF guns and specialized drills that require less ground disturbance is helping companies manage the impact of exploration programs on the environment.
+Technological innovation, like what spurred the development of the XRF guns and specialized drills that require less ground disturbance, is helping companies manage the impact exploration programs have on the environment.
 Integrating environmental considerations early on in a project can help mitigate risk though shortened permitting timelines, saving costs, all while developing trust with local communities and governments.

-The Drones to Drills™ method uses aerial drone surveys to capture images of the area which are then combined with current project scale imagery at an ultra-high resolution.
-This allows exploration teams to identify outcrops, lithology, structures, and other environmental data that would have previously been unobtainable – at a very economic cost.
-The results from the aerial drone survey helps determine targets for further exploration by a GroundTruth-designed Rotary Air Blast (RAB) drill — a remotely controlled, pneumatically and hydraulically operated tracked platform.
+The Drones to Drills™ method uses aerial drone surveys to capture images of the area that are then combined with current project-scale imagery at an ultra-high resolution.
+This allows exploration teams to identify outcrops, lithology, structures and other environmental data that would have previously been unobtainable at a very economic cost.
+The results from the aerial drone survey help determine targets for further exploration by a GroundTruth-designed Rotary Air Blast (RAB) drill — a remotely controlled, pneumatically and hydraulically operated tracked platform.

-The Drones to Drills™ program is a strategic investment for exploration companies who want to get the most from their exploration spending.
-At only about $135 per meter to operate, the GT RAB drill offers a cost-effective alternative to diamond drills which can cost roughly $450 per meter — allowing exploration companies to complete more meters while staying well within their budget.
+The Drones to Drills™ program is a strategic investment for exploration companies that want to get the most from their exploration spending.
+At only about $135 per meter to operate, the GT RAB drill offers a cost-effective alternative to diamond drills, which can cost roughly $450 per meter, allowing exploration companies to complete more meters while staying well within their budget.

-The program also saves time and resources by requiring less samples to go to the lab for assaying.
-The GT RAB drill produces chips which are easily analyzed by an XRF gun at the drill site, providing a constant flow of real-time data that can be used to efficiently guide the drill program on a day-to-day basis.
-The more precise your targets are, the less holes you’ll need to drill to hit pay dirt.
-And much like saving time on locating and refining exploration targets, saving money on the costs of analytics can also lead to quicker discoveries.
+The program also saves time and resources by requiring fewer samples to go to the lab for assaying.
+The GT RAB drill produces chips that are easily analyzed by an XRF gun at the drill site, providing a constant flow of real-time data that can be used to efficiently guide the drill program on a day-to-day basis.
+The more precise your targets are, the fewer holes you’ll need to drill to hit pay dirt.
+And, much like saving time on locating and refining exploration targets, saving money on the costs of analytics can also lead to quicker discoveries.

-White Gold Corp. holds the largest land package in the White Gold district, including the Golden Saddle and Arc mineral deposits as well as a pipeline of multiple new discoveries in various stages of development.
-Golden Saddle has indicated mineral resources of over 960,000 ounces grading 2.43 g/t gold and an inferred resource of over 282,000 ounces grading 1.70 g/t gold.
+White Gold holds the largest land package in the White Gold District, including the Golden Saddle and Arc mineral deposits as well as a pipeline of multiple new discoveries in various stages of development.
+Golden Saddle has indicated mineral resources of over 960,000 ounces grading 2.43 g/t gold and an inferred resource of over 282,000 ounces grading 1.7 g/t gold.

-The White Gold exploration team led by Shawn Ryan has made several new significant high-grade discoveries this year including their Vertigo discovery, and others along trend with Golden Saddle, including the Ryan’s Showing and Golden Saddle West discoveries.
-Drilling results on these targets have been impressive, such as at Vertigo where the company hit 23.44 g/t gold over 24.4m from surface ending in mineralization, including 59.3 g/t gold over 3.0m, and multiple surface samples on the property over 130 g/t Gold expanding the structure’s footprint over 1 kilometer.
+The White Gold exploration team, led by Ryan, has made several new significant high-grade discoveries this year, including the Vertigo discovery, and others along trend with Golden Saddle, including the Ryan’s Showing and Golden Saddle West discoveries.
+Drilling results on these targets have been impressive; for example, at Vertigo the company hit 23.44 g/t gold over 24.4 meters from surface ending in mineralization, including 59.3 g/t gold over 3 meters, and multiple surface samples on the property of over 130 g/t gold, expanding the structure’s footprint over 1 kilometer.
 Agnico Eagle and Kinross each continue to hold a 19.6 percent interest in White Gold, sharing their institutional resources and experience with the management team.